 pitcher's mound is 60 feet from home plate.

-How would you feel gambling your life on the accuracy of throwing a hand grenade from thirty up the slope, Capt.
-Dawson and PFC Frank Baldridge found themselves caught between the fire of their own men and that of an enemy machine gun nest at the top of
+How would you feel gambling your life on the accuracy of throwing a hand grenade at a German up the slope, Capt.
+Dawson and PFC Frank Baldridge found themselves caught between the fire of their own men and the enemy machine gun nest at the top of

 Both men dived next to a fallen log for cover.
-Dawson told Baldridge to leave his equipment back to get the rest of the company.
+Dawson told Baldridge to leave his equipment back to bring up the rest of the company.